joigalcar3/Blade_damage/README.md

 [comment]: <> (Here is the resulting drag coefficient curve with respect to the angle of attack:)

 [comment]: <> (### Resulting forces and moments)

+## Assumptions
+Next are listed the assumptions taken for the drag and lift coefficient coefficients polynomial curve identification and the computation of the moments and forces of the propeller.

+Assumptions:
+- Homogeneous mass along the blade: the centroid equals the location of the cg
+- The Bebop 2 blades are simplified as two trapezoids with parallel sides connected by the long parallel side
+- The twist decreases linearly from the root to the tip
+- The airfoil is constant throughout the blade
+- The cross flow along the span of the blade is ignored
+- Aeroelasticity effects are ignored
+- The root and tip losses are ignored
+- The induced velocity is computed with the simplified linear induced inflow
+- The nonlinear effects between (damaged) blades are not considered
+- The nonlinear aerodynamic effects between propellers are not considered.
+- The nonlinear aerodynamic effects between the propellers and the body frame are not considered
+- The data used for the cl cd identification is obtained from the Matlab model that provides the propeller thrust
+- The blade is cut parallel to the edge of the propeller such that the remaining polygon is still a trapezoid

 ## Contact
 Hope you enjoy the code!!
 For any questions, comments or suggestions,